nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model.md

 *   Inside Nuxeo Runtime itself,
 *   Inside Nuxeo Core (configure and extend document storage),
-*   Inside the Nuxeo Service layer (configure and extend ECM services),
+*   Inside the Nuxeo Service layer (configure and extend ECM services).
-*   Inside the UI layer (assemble building blocks, contribute new buttons or views, configure navigation, ...).

-Each Java component can declare one or several extension points.
+Each Java component can declare one or several extension points, served by one or several service interfaces.

 These extension points can be used to provide: